Columbo - S/D

 I'd love to see a Columbo / Law & Order crossover when the DA in the second half sits there going "You call this evidence?
 This fine upstanding proffessional member of the community confessed, to you, when you were on your own in his office after persistent badgering him with just one question?
 Get out of here.
 And brush your hair."

-Pete (Pete), Monday, 9 September 2002 11:44 (twenty-two years ago)
+Pete (Pete), Monday, 9 September 2002 11:44 (twenty-three years ago)

 The problem with Bergerac was that the crimes committed were always connected in some way to Charlie Hungerford.
 Le Berge would have had a lot quieter time had he just arrested his father-in-law.

-Richard Jones (scarne), Monday, 9 September 2002 12:22 (twenty-two years ago)
+Richard Jones (scarne), Monday, 9 September 2002 12:22 (twenty-three years ago)

 Classic obv, no dud-sayers here,